 We’ve all seen those people – you know who I’m talking about – those that seemingly have a special aura around them.
-As soon as they enter a room, everyone turn their heads.
+As soon as they enter a room, everyone turns their heads.
 Because it’s hard to see exactly how they get everyone’s immediate respect and attention, it seems a bit like they’ve got some magical secret formula for their success.
-Luckily, high value people consciously or unconsciously follow a set of principles that anyone can learn.
+Luckily, high-value people consciously or unconsciously follow a set of principles that anyone can learn.

 These Are the Secrets behind High Social Value

 Most often, it’s movie stars and sports superstars who have a very high social value.
 A short-cut to assuming the persona of someone with a high social value is to simply pretend that you’re James Bond, Angelina Jolie or the hottest football, baseball or basketball star at the moment.
 Silly as it may sound, doing this gets your brain into the right mode to make you aware of how you behave differently than normal.
 It can be useful for being more conscious of your behavior.
 However, you need to have a deeper understanding of social value to be able to implement it as a permanent part of your personality.
 High social value is most often attractive, but not always.
 In this text, I will explain why.

 1. You Are Non-Reactive